-Introduction Aim
+Introduction

-The School is statutorily required to provide satisfactory medical and nursing care and First Aid cover.
+The School is statutorily required to provide satisfactory medical and nursing care, and First Aid cover as identified in the School's First Aid Needs Assessment.
 Although routine General Practitioner (GP) medical care is only provided for boarders, who are registered with the School Medical Officer (SMO) for this purpose, arrangements are in place within the School Medical Centre (SMC) and through trained First Aid personnel throughout the school to provide emergency facilities for all pupils and staff.
-All Pupils should be registered with the local NHS GP Surgery, Shere Surgery, and their care will be managed by the Lead GP.